Codingforcharity/Codingforcharity/README.md

 <br>
 ## Introduction

-Coding for Charity is a group of like minded developers who felt it would be beneficial to build a web application detected to bringing passionate developers and non-profits together to build meaningful projects.
+Coding for Charity is a group of like minded developers who felt it would be beneficial to build a web application dedicated to bringing passionate developers and non-profits together to build meaningful projects.

 [Live site](https://www.devgive.net)
 <br>